helidon-io/helidon/docs/se/guides/metrics.md

    requests with the `/cards` root path to the `GreetingCards` service.
 <!--@mdc :: -->

+Build and run the application, then invoke the endpoints below:

 ```shell [Terminal]
 curl http://localhost:8080/cards
 curl -H "Accept: application/json" 'http://localhost:8080/observe/metrics?scope=application'